TechStudent10/Cobra/README.md

 ```shell
 python execute.py <name-of-cobra-file>
 ```
-I have an `example.cobra` file in the root directory of the repository.
+I have an `example.cobra` file in the root directory of this repository.
 You can run it by running the following command in your terminal:
 ```shell
 python execute.py example.cobra